 Section 5: Overall Average Fishing & Hunting Lodge Operation

 There are a lot of “double-edged sword” issues on the minds of fishing & hunting lodge operators these days.

 As reported by nearly all owners interviewed over the past 3 years, occupancy is the best its been in long time.
 Exchange rates and interest rates have been favorable for the industry for an extended period of time now, so it is natural to assume that both will eventually start trending upward in the near future.

 If an owner, potential buyer, or lender wanted to be conservative in their business projections – utilizing the average statistics presented throughout this report is one option.
 However, you must be aware of the “flaw of averages,” which states that plans based on assumptions about average conditions usually go wrong.

 This basic law shows up everywhere in business, distorting accounts and undermining forecasts.
 Whenever an average is used to represent an uncertain value, it ends up distorting the results because it ignores the impact of the inevitable variations.

 A better option when making projections is to examine the comparable operating statements presented above that are most similar to your operation (this is why number of guest cabins, type of access, packages offered and lodge quality were presented).
-Make projections based on your business’ operating history utilizing the spreadsheet provided while giving consideration to these similar operations performance.
+Make projections based on your business’ operating history while giving consideration to these similar operations performance.